- 1 Top 5 Best Mosquito Repellent Bracelets

 Superband (when it doesn’t come to music) is a trademark by Evergreen Research, probably the leading company in the industry.
 This company is based in Colorado, and though its style sometimes fails it, reminding some Chinese basement production, in fact it’s an American company.
 Its Disney-branded hand sanitizers are extremely popular in the quarantine time.

 As for these bracelets, they are probably the best versatile offer around.
 The manufacturer uses three repellent oils – geraniols, lemongrass, and citronella.
-All of these are natural; it doesn’t make them safe by default, still it’s safer than artificial chemicals.
+All of these are natural; it doesn’t make them child safe by default, still it’s safer than artificial chemicals.
 Artificial is the bracelet itself, but it’s hypoallergenic and not supposed to irritate the skin.
 Even the allergic users mostly have nothing to complain about, though there are always exceptions.

 An adult may need two of them – one on the wrist, another on the ankle.
 In this case, they are repelling mosquitoes more efficiently.
 Luckily, the pack has 50 of them, and the price for a single item is under $1, so it’s easier to treat them like expendables they are.
 The expected lifetime of a bracelet is about 200 hours, sometimes less, but expecting more makes little sense.
 You better replace it each time you see it doesn’t work as it used to.